ovebepari/ovebepari.github.io/_posts/2019-01-12-oves-news-knowledge-sources.md

 location: Dhaka, Bangladesh
 ---

 Not much of a great post but I've decided that I'll stop sharing good stuff on social media and share a blog stating my sources of where I get my news/knowledge from instead.
-Interested people will sneak their way through good things.
+Interested people will sneak their way through to good things.

 ![News](https://news.nationalgeographic.com/content/dam/news/photos/000/786/78619.ngsversion.1469638820619.adapt.1900.1.jpg){:.center-image}
 <center> <small>Image Taken from National Geographic</small> </center> <br>